American robin: Vocalization

-The American robin also sings when storms approach and again when storms have passed.
 In addition to its song, the species has a number of calls used for communicating specific information, such as when a ground predator approaches and when a nest or another American robin is being directly threatened.
 Even during nesting season, when they exhibit mostly competitive and territorial behavior, they may still band together to drive away a predator.

 Conservation status

-The American robin has an extensive range, estimated at 16000000 km2, and a large population of about 370 million individuals.
-The western subspecies (T. m. propinquus) in central California are considered to be expanding their range, as is likely the case elsewhere in the United States.
+The species has an extensive range, estimated at 16000000 km2, and a large population of about 370 million individuals.
+The western subspecies (T. m. propinquus) in central California is considered to be expanding its range, as is likely the case elsewhere in the United States.
 It is threatened by climate change and severe weather, but the population trend appears to be stable, and the species does not approach the vulnerable species thresholds under the population trend criterion (>30% decline over ten years or three generations), and therefore International Union for Conservation of Nature evaluated it as least concern.
 At one point, the bird was killed for its meat, but it is now protected throughout its range in the United States by the Migratory Bird Treaty Act.

 In culture

-Robin egg blue is a color named after the color of the bird's eggs.

 The American robin is the state bird of Connecticut, Michigan, and Wisconsin.
-It was also depicted on the 1986 Birds of Canada series Canadian $2 note (this note was subsequently withdrawn.)
+It was depicted on the 1986 Birds of Canada series Canadian $2 note (this note was subsequently withdrawn.)
 It has a place in Native American mythology.
 The story of how the robin got its red breast by fanning the dying flames of a campfire to save a Native American man and a boy is similar to those that surround the European robin.
 The Tlingit people of northwestern North America held it to be a culture hero created by Raven to please the people with its song.
 The Peace Bridge robins were a family of American robins that attracted minor publicity in the mid-1930s for their prominent nest on the Canadian side of the Peace Bridge connecting Buffalo, New York, to Fort Erie, Ontario.